patschi/akvatar/README.md

 - **Optional built-in TLS**: serve HTTPS directly without a reverse proxy
 - **Dry-run mode**: processes and saves images but skips all Authentik and LDAP writes;
   logs what would have happened instead
+- **Rate limiting**: per-IP point budget on avatar and metadata endpoints, with CIDR whitelist support and a configurable 404 penalty
+- **Security response headers**: `X-Content-Type-Options`, `X-Frame-Options` (HTML only), and `Referrer-Policy` set on every response
+- **In-memory static file cache**: all static assets are read once at startup and served from RAM with ETag/304 support; no per-request disk I/O
+- **Health check endpoint**: `GET /healthz` returns `200 OK` for load-balancer probes
 - **Secure container image**: distroless base, non-root (UID 65532), read-only root filesystem, `cap_drop: ALL`